 Canvas course shells will not be visible to students until the instructor publishes the course.
-If you are a Canvas Certified instructor and do not see the course that you are scheduled to teach in Canvas, please contact Chad Estrella, the Canvas Administrator, with your course name and the section number and start date of your course, along with any additional set-up requests 8 | P a g e

-(example, multiple sections in one course).
+Ifyou are a Canvas Certified instructor and do not see the course that you are scheduled to teach in Canvas, please contact Chad Estrella, the Canvas Administrator, with your course name, section number, and start date of your course, along with any additional set-up requests (example, multiple sections in one course).